List of Sword Art Online characters: Argo

 Argo is an information broker in SAO who worked alongside Kirito.
 During her time in SAO, she worked as a middle man for certain trades and exchanged information with Kirito; where eventually she earned the nickname Argo The Rat (鼠のアルゴ, Nezumi no Arugo) after the whiskers she wore on her face and the sly tactics she would use to earn Col.

 Sasha

 Sasha is a caretaker of the younger SAO players in Town of Beginnings on the 1st Floor.

 Thinker

 Thinker is the leader of the Liberation Force Army.
 He later marries his second-in-command Yulier in real life.

 Yolko

 Yolko is a member of the Golden Apple guild.
 Her boyfriend is Caynz.

+Canyz

+Canyz is a member of the Golden Apple guild.
+His girlfriend is Yolko.

 Yulier

 Yulier is second-in-command of the Liberation Force Army.
 She is devoted to aiding Thinker with his duties as leader.
 Thinker married her in real life.

 Kizmel

 She is a Dark Elven Royal Guard, a member of the Dark Elven Pagoda Knight, and an elite quest Non-Player Character (NPC) for the Elf War campaign, who partied with Kirito and Asuna throughout the campaign.